cedra-labs/docs/docs/move/basics.md

 **u32** (0 to ~4.3 billion): Good for timestamps in seconds (works until year 2106), large counters, or database-style IDs.
 However, `u64` is usually preferred for future-proofing.

 **u64** (0 to ~18.4 quintillion): The workhorse of Move.
 This is the default type for integer literals and perfect for token amounts, timestamps in milliseconds, and any value that might grow large.
-Most Aptos framework functions expect `u64`.
+Most Cedra framework functions expect `u64`.

 **u128** (0 to ~340 undecillion): Essential for intermediate calculations to prevent overflow.
 When multiplying large `u64` values (like calculating rewards or interest), use `u128` for the intermediate result, then convert back to `u64`.